Ivan-Shish/Aleo/setup1-scripts/README.md

 ## Log files

-As the setup will run several processes in background, the stdin & stdout of these processes will be written to log files in the working directory.
+As the setup will run several processes in background, the stdout & stderr of these processes will be written to the log files in the working directory.
 Use `tail -f file_name.txt` in order to read the logs continuously.